slint-ui/slint/docs/language/src/concepts/translations.md

 name = "gallery"
 ```

-With these sttings, Slint will look for `gallery.mo` in the `lang/fr/LC_MESSAGES/gallery.mo`.
+With these settings, Slint will look for `gallery.mo` in the `lang/fr/LC_MESSAGES/gallery.mo`.

 ### Select and Load Translations with C++

-You need to enable the feature by passing `-DSLINT_FEATURE_GETTEXT=1` when compiling Slint.
+First, enable the `SLINT_FEATURE_GETTEXT` cmake option when compiling Slint, to gain access to
+the translations API and activate run-time translation support.

-In C++ application using cmake, the `domain_name` is the CMake target name.
+In C++ applications using cmake, the `domain_name` is the CMake target name.

-You will also need to bind the domain to a path using the standard gettext library.
+Next, bind the text domain to a path using the standard gettext library.

-To do so, you can add this in your CMakeLists.txt
+To do so, add this in your CMakeLists.txt

 ```cmake
 find_package(Intl)